Claudia Rankine: Life and work

 Claudia Rankine was born in Kingston, Jamaica, and later immigrated to the United States during childhood.
 After growing up in New York City, she was educated at Williams College and Columbia University.

 In 2003, Rankine started work as an associate professor at the University of Georgia.

 She taught English at Pomona College from 2006 to 2015.

 Her work has appeared in many journals, including Harper's, GRANTA, the Kenyon Review, and the Lana Turner Journal, and she is a contributor to New Daughters of Africa, edited by Margaret Busby.
 Rankine co-edits (with Juliana Spahr) the anthology series American Women Poets in the 21st Century: Where Lyric Meets Language.

 Winner of an Academy of American Poets fellowship, Rankine's work Don't Let Me Be Lonely (2004), an experimental project, has been acclaimed for its unique blend of poetry, essay, lyric and television imagery.
 Of this volume, poet Robert Creeley wrote: "Claudia Rankine here manages an extraordinary melding of means to effect the most articulate and moving testament to the bleak times we live in I've yet seen.
 It's master work in every sense, and altogether her own."

 Rankine's play The Provenance of Beauty: A South Bronx Travelogue, commissioned by The Foundry Theatre, was a 2011 Distinguished Development Project Selection in the American Voices New Play Institute at Arena Stage.

 Rankine receives the Forward Prize for Poetry in 2015.

 In 2014, Graywolf Press published her book of poetry Citizen: An American Lyric.
-Kamran Javadizadeh dissects this novel, particularly Rankine's allusion to Robert Lowell's Life Studies.
+Kamran Javadizadeh dissects this book, particularly Rankine's allusion to Robert Lowell's Life Studies.
 He writes that Citizen takes a new angle on and recognizes Lowell's whiteness, a subject of interest for Rankine.

 "Not long ago you are in a room where someone asks the philosopher Judith Butler what makes language hurtful.
 You can feel everyone lean in.
 Our very being exposes us to the address of another, she answers.
 We suffer from the condition of being addressable.
 Our emotional openness, she adds, is carried by our addressability.
 Language navigates this.

 For so long you thought the ambition of racist language was to denigrate and erase you as a person.
 After considering Butler's remarks you begin to understand yourself as rendered hyper-visible in the face of such language acts.
 Language that feels hurtful is intended to exploit all the ways that you are present.
 Your alertness, your openness, your desire to engage actually demand your presence, your looking up, your talking back as insane as it is, saying please."